But What Do They See?

 - “I’ve seen developers move mountains if it meant they didn’t have to talk to users”

-- Feel free to start with familiar friends, but build your way to strangers
+- Feel free to start with familiar friends, but build your way to strangers.
+The less familiar they are with you & your project, the better

 - More feedback channels & iterative agility: “The internet rewards B+ content with A+ consistency”